 What is glaucoma?

 Glaucoma is a group of diseases which cause damage to the optic nerve and leads to sight loss.
+In the UK we define this as characteristic damage to the optic nerve that has produced a reproducible visual field defect consistent with the optic nerve appearance.
 If detected early, this progression can be slowed down or halted.

-Goldmann applanation tonometry (GAT) - this looks at the pressure in the eye which is key in detecting glaucoma.
+Goldmann applanation tonometry (GAT) - this looks at the eye pressure which is key in detecting and monitoring glaucoma.
 A mild anaesthetic eye drop is given and then a blue light is shone into the eye.

 Gonioscopy - This is used to assess how successfully the eye drains fluid.
 If the angle (channel) is narrow you are more at risk of a severe type of glaucoma.
-This is a technique usually only used in hospital departments.
+This is a technique available from specialist optometrists.

 Dilation and imaging - By dilating the pupil we can more accurately see the internal structures of the eye to assess any changes.
 It takes about 20 minutes to work and is carried out by putting dilating drops into the eye.